volodymyrhudyma/blog/content/blog/2020-07-04-client-side-vs-server-side-rendering-in-react-what-should-i-use.md

   When using the CSR approach, there’s basically nothing for Google to index in the source code, as all that we have is the simple HTML without any data yet.

   **The second wave** can occur a few hours to even a few weeks later, Google returns to the page when additional resources are available to fully render and index the JS generated content.
-* Caching issue

-  Since the HTML is not available in the initial render, browsers cannot cache the HTML structure of the page.

 ## Server-side rendering